Gaussian curvature and Lyapunov exponent as probes of black hole phase transitions: Theoretical Framework

-where $S =A/4 =\pi r_+^2$ is the entropy, $A$ is the area of the black hole horizon.
+where $S =A/4 =\pi r_+^2$ is the entropy, $A$ is the area of the black hole horizon, $\mathcal{M}$ is the corrected mass (if no correction is needed, it is the ADM mass of the black hole).
 If a first-order phase transition occurs, the free energy exhibits a swallowtail structure, indicating the appearance of three black hole solutions (large black hole, intermediate black hole, and small black hole).
 The critical point is determined by the following condition

 For an Anti-de Sitter spacetime, the pressure is given by \cite{P}:

 where $\Lambda$ is a cosmological constant and $\ell$ is the AdS radius.